 What is embolization?

-In the last decade, there has been a new radiological method of treating Pelvic Congestion Syndrome called embolization.
+In the last decade, there has been a new radiological method of treating PCS called embolization.
 Embolization is only undertaken after the diagnosis is confirmed.
 Basically it involves plugging the blood vessels so that they do not become engorged with blood anymore, and the varicosities subside with time.
 The procedure is typically done by an interventional radiologist and takes a few hours.
 It does not require any anesthesia.
 There is significant pain, nausea and even fever the first few days after the procedure.
 The procedure requires an overnight stay in the hospital.

-What are the results of embolization for Pelvic Congestion Syndrome?
+What are the results of embolization for pelvic congestion syndrome?

-What are the advantages of Embolization versus surgery?
+What are the advantages of embolization versus surgery?

 - Minimally invasive: there is no large incision and the downtime is minimal.
 In addition, the procedure is not associated with all the possible complications that can occur after surgery and anesthesia.